Loading...

 Even if we use many summary statistics to compare two datasets, the comparisons we make are ultimately up for different interpretations by different people.

-This is especially true if the results are reasonably close like with David and Laura's scores.
+This is especially true if the results are reasonably close, like with David and Laura's scores.

 It is a very important skill to be able to communicate the comparisons you make with the summary statistics that you have calculated.

-In which of these two businesses did its employees work a great number of hours per week?
-In your comparison, it is best to always use at least one measure of central tendency, the mean, the median or the mode, and one measure of spread, in this case, the range.
+In which of these two businesses did its employees work a greater number of hours per week?
+In your comparison, it is best to always use at least one measure of central tendency, the mean, the median, or the mode, and one measure of spread.

 Here is a model explanation communicating all of the summary statistics that you could find for these two datasets.